ncbi/RepairSig/README.md

                         List of optimizers to use in each bracket defined with -e.
 List must be of same size as -e and -s

-Args that start with '--' (eg. -M) can also be set in a config file (/gpfs/gsfs7/users/hoinkaj/MutationalSignatures/RepairSig Reference Implementation/src/repairsig/data/default.conf or specified via -c).
+Args that start with '--' (eg. --matrix) can also be set in a config file (./src/repairsig/data/default.conf or specified via -c).
 Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override config file values which override